Charles Palmer-Tomkinson: Royal connection

-Charles and Patricia (Patti) Palmer-Tomkinson have been close friends of King Charles III since the 1970s.
-According to tabloid reports, King Charles III became godfather to the younger daughter Tara.
-However, she is not listed as a godchild in other more reliable reports.
+Charles and his wife, Patti (née Patricia Dawson), Palmer-Tomkinson have been close friends of King Charles III, formerly Prince of Wales, since the 1970s.
+According to tabloid reports, King Charles III became godfather to their younger daughter Tara, although she is not listed as his godchild in other reports.
 Charles and Diana visited their home in Birchall in 1986.
-Charles was the then Prince Charles' ski instructor, according to newspaper reports.
-This connection meant that the Palmer-Tomkinsons steadily accompanied Prince Charles, even after his marriage to Diana, on skiing holidays in Switzerland.
+Palmer-Tomkinson was the then Prince Charles' ski instructor, according to newspaper reports.
+The Palmer-Tomkinsons frequently accompanied Prince Charles, even after his marriage to Diana, on skiing holidays in Switzerland.

 In 1988, Patricia Palmer-Tomkinson was severely injured, and almost died, in a skiing accident that claimed the life of one of their close friends, Major Hugh Lindsay, a royal equerry, as well as injuring Prince Charles.
 Major Lindsay and Mrs Palmer-Tomkinson were helicoptered to Davos, where he was declared dead and she was found to have severe injuries to both her legs and her lungs.
 Her life was saved by her Swiss guide giving her mouth-to-mouth resuscitation.
 She spent four months in a Swiss hospital.

 After Charles and Diana separated, the Palmer-Tomkinsons and their children continued to spend holidays with Charles and his family three times a year; in 1994 this royal friendship was instrumental in propelling their younger daughter Tara into the public eye.
 As of 2004, the older Palmer-Tomkinsons continued to ski with the three princes.

 Immediate family

-Charles Anthony Palmer-Tomkinson is the eldest son and child of James, a landowner, who was able to provide a separate house and estate for his elder daughter Jane, Lady Ingram, upon her marriage to a baronet.
+Charles Anthony Palmer-Tomkinson is the eldest son and child of James Palmer-Tomkinson, a landowner, who was able to provide a separate house and estate for his elder daughter Jane, Lady Ingram, upon her marriage to a baronet.
 James was also an Olympian, competing in the 1936 and 1948 Winter Olympic Games.
-He died aged 36 in 1952 after a skiing accident.
+He died, aged 36, in 1952 after a skiing accident.

 Charles's younger brother, Christopher (born 1942) is a senior company executive, formerly with Cazenove.
 Christopher's wife, Virginia Viola Palmer-Tomkinson, is a parish councillor.
 Christopher's son Dominic works at Highland Gold, where his father is also employed.
 Highland Gold is part-owned by Millhouse Capital, the investment vehicle of Russian tycoon Roman Abramovich, and part-owned (until 2012) by Barrick Gold, the world's largest gold producer.
 The latter is a business set up by Peter Munk, a relation by marriage of the Palmer-Tomkinsons.

 Another brother, Jeremy (born 4 November 1943), competed in the 1968, 1972, 1976 and 1980 Winter Olympics in various events.